toraritte/aquir/README.md

 attributes, it is being faked; the entire thing will fail anyway.

-### 2019-01-23_0535 NOTE (tuple -> map -> tuple)

-Changed  it to  maps,  but then  realized that  when multiple  entities are  claimed with  the same  key, then the returned  map will only hold  one value for the same key (as it should).

 ### 2019-01-23_0603 NOTE (Why only check for email?)

 Because at  the time of this  writing, usernames are